-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock MTNB NYSE American

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+securities registered pursuant to section 12(b) of the rec.
+Title of Each Class Tradii ng Symbol(s) Name of Each Exchange on Which Registered Common Stock MTNB NYSE American indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ celerated filer, a smaller reporting company, or an emerging growth and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated Filer \boxtimes Smaller reporting compar ny 🗵 Emerging growth compar ny If an emerging growth company, indicate by check mark if accounting standards provided pursuant to Section 13(a) of - ded transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell com- npany (as defined in Rule 12b-2 of the Exchang ge Act).
+Yes □No ⊠ As of August 8, 2022, there were 216,864,526 shares of the registrant's comm non stock, \$0.0001 par value, outstanding.

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated Filer \boxtimes Smaller reporting company X

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No 🗵

-As of May 9, 2022, there were 216,864,526 shares of the registrant's common stock, \$0.0001 par value, outstanding,